How to Check and Change Engine Coolant

 As the name suggests, anti-freeze helps prevent water from freezing.
 Under normal conditions, a 50:50 mixture of anti-freeze and water is sufficient to prevent the water within your car’s cooling system from freezing.

 It is important to prevent water from freezing in your cooling system because when water freezes it expands.
-The expansion can cause your car radiator or break engine cases to split, resulting in costly repairs.
+The expansion can cause your car radiator or broken engine cases to split, resulting in costly repairs.
 So by keeping your engine coolant topped up and at the right concentration, you will help prevent any damage to your car’s radiator or other components should the temperature outside drop.

 But that is not all anti-freeze does.
 It also helps to raise the boiling point of the engine coolant, which helps reduce the risk of overheating.
 Just like freezing, overheating can put your car components at risk of more extensive damage.